 Consistent with our predictions, movement trajectories differed markedly between loss and win trials in the conflict condition.
-When participants moved the manikin towards the loss target, movement trajectories were deflected more than when they moved the manikin to the win target.
-Conceivably this effect in the movement trajectories is in line with the idea of an ongoing conflict between motivational impulses and instructed action intentions.
-A self-control conflict is also supported by increased reaction times, movement times and error rates in the loss trials.
-Importantly, in the control condition with the same movement frequencies but without affective-motivational consequences only the reaction times differed between high frequent trials and low frequent trials.
+When participants moved the manikin toward the loss target, movement trajectories were deflected more than when they moved the manikin to the win target.
+Conceivably, this effect in the movement trajectories is in line with the idea of an ongoing conflict between motivational impulses and instructed action intentions.
+A self-control conflict is also supported by increased RTs, MTs, and error rates on the loss trials.
+Importantly, in the control condition with the same movement frequencies but without affective-motivational consequences, only the RTs differed between high-frequency trials and low-frequency trials.
 Movement trajectories, however, were not different in this condition.
 The absence of a comparable effect in the control condition strongly argues against the possibility that the deviation of the trajectory in the conflict condition was merely driven by the infrequency of the response.